 Disney’s Contemporary Resort will be undergoing refurbishment in 2021.
 This refurbishment will be on Resort rooms, resulting in limited room availability.
 The refurbishment is scheduled to last through September 2021.

 The Wave…of American Flavors will close on July 16 through the end of summer.
 It is expected to reopen for the 50th anniversary.
+A new restaurant, Steakhouse 71, will take its place.

 The first floor lobby will be closed starting July 16, 2021 and will remain closed until late September.
 Guests staying at the Contemporary Resort will still be able to visit the front desk on the 2nd floor lobby during this refurbishment.